 Combined with deep packet inspection (DPI), carrier-grade network address translation (CG NAT), and intelligent traffic steering and analytics, the A10 Networks 5G security portfolio provides the highest flexibility, scalability and protection for mobile operators as they evolve their networks to support 5G.

-For more highlights from the Big 5G Event in 2019, download the “Big 5G Event Critical Insight eBook,” now.
+For more highlights from the Big 5G Event, download the “Big 5G Event Critical Insight eBook,” now.

 Big 5G Event Critical Insights